Mushroom Powder vs Liquid: Which One is better?

 Our products have been priced in a way the value per gram of fungal beta-glucans is similar for both our liquids and powders assuming 15%-20% bio-availability of powders so, ask yourself:

-“Do I want density (powder) or accessibility (extract)?”
+“Do I want density (powder) or accessibility (liquid)?”

 If you want: